Skip to Content

 TCR Vs. CAR T: What is CAR T Cell, TCR Therapy, and What are They Used For?

-Medical research and cancer treatment strategies are constantly adapting to overcome new challenges.
-When more traditional methods fail to fend off certain forms of cancer, patients can turn to adoptive cell therapy as a last resort.
-Adoptive cell therapy involves the combination of human T cells with scientific enhancements to treat diseases the body isn’t adequately equipped to handle.
+Researchers and clinicians constantly adapt medical research and cancer treatment to overcome new challenges.
+When more traditional methods fail to fend off certain malignancies, patients can now turn to adoptive cell therapy as a new treatment option.
+Adoptive cell therapy involves the combination of human T cells with scientific enhancements to treat diseases the body isn’t adequately equipped to handle on its own.

-Introducing Next-Gen Cell Separation with Akadeum’s Microbubbles: Fast, Easy, and Gentle T Cell Enrichment
+Introducing Next-Gen Cell Separation With Akadeum’s Microbubbles: Scalable, Faster, and Healthier Cells

 Learn More: Cell Enrichment for Immunology Workflows